Winter Hiking Clothes For Women | How To Stay Warm And Dry in the Winter

 How To Layer Your Winter Hiking Clothes

-When layering for a winter adventure, you typically have 3 layers that you wear: Your base layer, mid layer, and outer layer.
+When layering your winter hiking clothes for an adventure, you typically have 3 layers that you wear: Your base layer, mid layer, and outer layer.
 You may not need all three layers depending on the temperature and how much energy you are exerting, and you may need more for those extreme temperatures, but it’s a good start.

 When choosing what clothing you should use for these layers, you want to make sure they are made of materials that will keep you warm and dry.
 Some examples of good materials to use are wool, polyester, bamboo, spandex, and nylon.